JeanAush/yolo/explanation.md

 - Access the application via port forwarding set up in the Vagrantfile.

 This Ansible configuration provides a repeatable, automated process for deploying the e-commerce application, ensuring consistency across deployments and simplifying the setup process.

+## Kubertnetes Deployment Explnanation
+ 1. Choice of kubernetes objects
+ We used the following Kubernetes objects:

+- **Deployments** for frontend and backend:
+  - Provides declarative updates and easy scaling.
+  - Suitable for stateless applications.

+- **StatefulSet** for MongoDB:
+  - Provides stable network identities and persistent storage.
+  - Crucial for maintaining database consistency.

+- **Services** for networking:
+  - LoadBalancer for frontend and backend to expose externally.
+  - ClusterIP for MongoDB for internal communication.

+2. Exposing Pods to Internet Traffic

+We used a LoadBalancer Service for the frontend to expose it to the internet.
+This:
+- Automatically creates an external load balancer.
+- Provides an external IP address for access.

+For internal communication, we used ClusterIP Services, which:
+- Provide stable internal IPs for service discovery.
+- Keep internal services isolated from external access.

+3. Persistent Storage

+We implemented persistent storage for MongoDB using:
+- PersistentVolumeClaims (PVCs) in the StatefulSet.
+- This ensures data persists even if the MongoDB pod is deleted or rescheduled.

+4. Git Workflow

+We followed a straightforward Git workflow:

+1. All development was done directly on the master branch.
+2. Each significant change or feature was committed with a descriptive commit message.
+3. We ensured that the master branch always contained a stable, working version of the project.
+4. Tagged significant versions (e.g., `v1.0.0`) for release management.

+This approach allowed for rapid development while maintaining a clear history of changes.
+However, for larger teams or more complex projects, a feature branch workflow might be more appropriate.

+5. Docker Image Tagging

+We used semantic versioning for Docker images:
+- Format: `username/image-name:vX.Y.Z`
+- Example: `jeanaush/img-a:v2.0.0`